When to Downsize Your Home: 10 Signs It’s Time to Sell

 Thus, if you experience a significant drop in income, whether through retirement, salary cuts, or job loss, it’s easy to slip into one of those categories.
 This can be a sign that it’s time to move to a smaller place with a more affordable mortgage.

 Just beware of the short-term upfront costs involved with moving.
-“There are repairs on the home before selling, moving expenses, closing costs, and upgrades on the new place,” Kennedy lists.
+“There are repairs on the home before selling, moving expenses, closing costs, and upgrades on the new place,” Kennedy says.
 You may need to buy new furniture to fit your smaller space.
 You may also want to hire a moving company to do the work for you.

 “In the short term,” Kennedy continues, “those expenses may exceed that predetermined budget amount, but in the long term, downsizing can reduce monthly debt and increase monthly cash flow.”
 Downsizing before retirement can help pay for many of these costs.